Rocket ships a small CLI for local development and production builds. Use the project-local binary

 npx rocket init

-.agents/skills/rocket/SKILL.md when those files do not exist.
-It also updates package.json when
+It also updates package.json when possible:

 "type": "module" when type is missingstart and build scripts when those names are availablerocket:start and rocket:build when existing project scripts already use start or